Skip to content

 • Refer for an Adult Continuing Healthcare Assessment - If there is no equivalent adult health service for you to transition to, your health needs will be managed by their GP.

-• You can fill out the My Health Information document (ODT 340kb) Opening a new window if your child or young person is aged 11 - 17 with a learning difficulty or learning disability.
+• For ages 11-17: You can fill out the My Health Information document (ODT 340kb) Opening a new window if your child or young person is aged 11 - 17 with a learning difficulty or learning disability.
 It contains important health information about them, which can be used by health professionals to make sure that they access effective support.
 It will also help prepare them for the transition into adulthood.
+To help you complete the My Health Information document, take a look at the My Health Information guidance document (ODT 339kb).
+(We would welcome feedback on this document.
+Please complete our easy-read survey and let us know what you think).

 As a parent or carer think about what level of support your young person will need to manage their own health